alesm2015/playground/doc/README.md

 # Usage
 As already described, the interface is allowed only trough telnet connection.
 Standard connection port is 50000, unless is configured differently.
 Listening port is configured in the main.cpp function.
+Gracefully shut down is allowable only trough kill comand as: kill -n 3 <playd pid>

 Example connecting to the application:
 ```shell